ConnorKirk/PersonalSite/content/post/2019-04-06_misleading-statistics-in-the-wild.md

   - Statistics
 ---

 April 5th has many finance departments rushing in the UK.
 It's the last day of the tax year.
 In the past two years, another department has started feeling the pressure.
-Since 2017,
-All UK companies over 250 employees must provide a report on the Gender Pay Gap within their company.
+Since 2017, all UK companies over 250 employees must provide a report on the Gender Pay Gap within their company.
-THe lastest deadline, 2019 has just passed.
-Not all companies have submitted their report yet.
-The [Gender Pay Gap Service](https://gender-pay-gap.service.gov.uk/) provides the reports.

 Companies are free to report their statistics in their own format, but must cover the following: